wwanxh/homebridge-tuya-web/README.md

 # Supported Device Types

-There is currently support for the following device types within this Homebridge plugin:
+There is currently support for the following device types within this plugin:

 - **Climate** - The plugin allows reading and setting the desired temperature for certain Tuya thermostats.
 - **Cover** - The plugin allows opening and closing window coverings.
 If preferred, the device type can be set to `garage` to expose the cover device as a garage door.